DavidRaab/Playground/README.md

 # My Playground

 Often to try out things I create a script first.
 This folder is also usuable as a reference to F# features or Programming techniques in general.

+## Rights

+Content is under CC0.
+Copy and use everything as you want.
+I would be happy if you mention me if you do some derivate work or use some of the ideas i present here, but it is not required by CC0.

 ## Files